MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOHubSiteAssociation.md

 ### -HubSite

-URL of the hub site.
+URL or Site ID of the hub site.

 ```yaml
 Type: SpoSitePipeBind